JohnCoene/javascript-for-r/_book/4-15-shiny-output.md

 Thankfully there is a better way, combining htmltools and Shiny to insert the dependency dynamically from JavaScript.

-The `boxxy` function needs to take an additional argument `animate` which is passed to the output list.
+The `boxxy` function needs to take an additional argument `animate`, which is passed to the output list.
 This will be used in the `render` function (and JavaScript binding) to render the dependency dynamically.

 ```r
 boxxy <- function(title, value, color = "black", animate = TRUE){